artur-guniewicz/TicTacToe_client-server/README.md

 # TIC TAC TOE - client / server game

 It is a Java game that takes place on the server and lets ypu save and load the game.
-Program was creating in IntelliJ IDEA Ultimate Edition.
+Program was created in IntelliJ IDEA Ultimate Edition.

 ## How to run?